FishlandicFishy/cjk-utils/README.md

 # cjk-utils
- Utilities assisting in CJK font creation
+ Utilities assisting in CJK font creation.

+The website is licensed under CC0.

 Note that attached fonts are NOT in the public domain but licensed under the OFL.